holynekk/METU-CENG/README.md

 # [METU-CENG](http://ceng.metu.edu.tr/)

-These are the courses that I have taken from department of computer engineering in MIddle East Technical University.
+These are the courses that I have taken from department of computer engineering in Middle East Technical University.

 ## [CENG-111](CENG-111)